rikhuijzer/DataFramesFork.jl/docs/src/man/metadata.md

 level metadata defined.
 If `true` is returned it means that at table level some metadata is defined for `df`.

-Although `hasmetadata` is guaranteed to return `Bool` value in DataFrames.jl it is recommended to check its return value against `true` and `false` explicitly using the `===` operator.
-The reason is that, in generic code, `hasmetadata` is also allowed to return `nothing` if the queried object does not support attaching metadata.
+Although `hasmetadata` is guaranteed to return `Bool` value in DataFrames.jl in generic code it is recommended to check its return value against `true` and `false` explicitly using the `===` operator.
+The reason is that, in code accepting any Tables.jl table, `hasmetadata` is also allowed to return `nothing` if the queried object does not support attaching metadata.

 ### Contract for `hascolmetadata`